Sunnyside Neighborhood Review - Queens Moving Guide 2024

 If you're coming from Manhattan, take the 7 train to 33rd Street – Rawson Street, 40th Street-Lowery Street, and 46th Street-Bliss Street.

 One of the biggest selling points about Sunnyside is the easy access to Manhattan.
-If you're traveling by car, the Long Island Expressway or the Queens Midtown Tunnel will get you there in a matter of minutes (depending on the unpredictable NYC traffic!).
+If you're traveling by car, the Long Island Expressway or the Queens Midtown Tunnel will get you there in minutes (depending on the unpredictable NYC traffic!).

 If you're heading to Brooklyn, the Brooklyn-Queens Expressway is just a few blocks away.